The brand new Sudio E2 launches worldwide today. Here’s a detailed look at the Swedish manufacturer’s flagship successor to 2020’s Ett.

 Described as capable of providing “breakthrough audio for media playback” and capable of making music sound “richer, fuller, and more balanced,” the function is something that I can’t do without.
 Besides, it’s a superb volume booster.
 With the right tracks, it can even deliver the sensation of being in a well-designed auditorium.

-In other words … somewhat similar to the 3D soundscape magic of Dirac Virtuo.
+In other words … a playback function similar to the 3D soundscape magic of Dirac Virtuo.

 What’s interesting is this.
 When I layered Dolby Atmos on top of Dirac Virtuo, the effect is stunning when it works.
 With some tracks, everything becomes too loud or boomy, but with the right ones, oh wow, it’s like being at the sweetest spot in a world-class concert hall.
 The sensation is positively exhilarating, to say the least.